mehrdad-dev/Jami/README.md

 -   [ ] Complete the learn screen
 -   [ ] Complete the documents
 -   [ ] Fix delay in keyboard input
+-   [ ] Fix app icon and about picture

 ## ➤ What does Jami use?